The 515 best Cyber Monday 2022 deals to shop now | CNN Underscored

 • Machete: Now through the end of the month, get 20% off sitewide to save on gorgeous jewelry, accessories and more.

-• Madewell: Get 50% off your purchase during this Black Friday event — use code TGIF to score the savings.
+• Madewell: Get 50% off your purchase — use code TGIF to score the savings.

 • Mejuri: Gorgeous, dainty jewelry from Mejuri is down to the lowest prices of the year through Nov.
 28, with 20% off purchases of $150 or more.